Shadow1363/blog.tomasmartinez.xyz/docs/index.md

 Using Material for MkDocs, I write Markdown (.md) and it automatically creates a site for me.

-Huge shoutout to https://www.youtube.com/@james-willett - I followed along with his videos to get the site started.
+Huge shoutout to [James Willet](https://www.youtube.com/@james-willett) - I followed along with his videos to get the site started.

 If you also want to take a peek under the hood, this site is on [GitHub](https://github.com/shadow1363/blog.tomasmartinez.xyz)!